ChrstphrHll/npc_gen/students/Yathlanae Arkhun.md

 ---
 ### Description
 - 1st year Half-Elf Sorcerer in Alderden
-- straight blonde hair that's put back in a long pony tail, Pale Blue eyes, and Brown skin
+- short curly brunette hair that's messy, Pale Blue eyes, and Brown skin
 - Is Graceful and Troublesome, and has Wealth as their ideal

 ### Organizations